abarichello/bfheroesFesl/README.md

 LOG_LEVEL=DEBUG /INFO.. /WARNING..
 =================================================================================================================================
 #  PROTOCOL
 This provides the info about the Backend or FESL .
-Between the Master server , Fesl Server and Theater Server
+Between the Master server , Fesl Server and Theather Server

 ## General  overview